muru/muru.github.io/_posts/2020-12-03-poking-pi-ii.md

 A similar drop-in override can be used for other services (e.g., Kodi or a desktop session).

-**Note:** this doesn't protect against the VPN dying and leaving your services directly connected via your network.
+This doesn't protect against the VPN dying and leaving your services directly connected via your network.
 I think that can be bluntly handled by having an `ExecStopPost` for the OpenVPN client which removes the default route altogether (and correspondingly have an `ExecStartPre` set up the default route instead of setting it in the one-shot service).
+{: .danger}

 [tb-linux]: https://www.tunnelbear.com/blog/linux_support/